vndv/dagster-dlt/README.md

 user: default
 password: clickhouse_password

+In Clickhouse create schema and tables for raw data from queries folder

 4. Create a .env file in the root directory and add the necessary environment variables

 ```bash